rtCamp/Frappe-Manager/docs/reference/configuration.md

 HTTP basic auth for the bench's two nginx surfaces: `web` (frappe and socketio, every path bar the admin tools) and `tools` (`/adminer/` and `/mailpit/`).
 One credential pair serves both, and the bench nginx enforces both.

+This table is what every site of the bench follows.
+A single site can override the web half with a `[sites."<name>".auth]` table of its own, described below.

 | Key | Default | Meaning |
 |---|---|---|
 | `user` | `admin` | basic auth username shared by both surfaces |